GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 ## Challenges and Limitations
     Problems
+- Facebook, Instagram and TikTok were all considered initially, but did not have the necessary data readily available.
 - Some members ran into issues with gaining Academic Twitter accounts to be able to access the Twitter API.
 - After gaining access to tweets our original goal of using the location of tweets was not possible due to most tweets not having geotag data
 - The Twitter API was very limited to the amount of data we could pull